rel-2/rel2vpn/README.md

 - **Survives the window closing** — close the app and the tunnel keeps running.
 - **A real CLI** — `wgclient` does everything the app does, for servers, headless boxes and OpenWrt / GL.iNet routers.
+- **Your home as an exit** — make a machine you own an **Anchor** and keep leaving the internet from home wherever you travel; share it with the people you name.
+Works from the app or from one CLI command on a Pi or a VDS.
+- **Keys made on your side** — device keys are generated in your app, browser or service; the server holds only the public half and can never impersonate you.
+- **Two-factor sign-in, and your data in your hands** — TOTP with recovery codes, a download of everything we hold as one JSON Lines file, and one-click account deletion.

 ---